argoproj-labs/argocd-vault-plugin/README.md

 ## Usage

 ### Supported Backends
-As of today argocd-vault-plugin supports HashiCorp Vault and IBM Secret Manger as backends.
+As of today argocd-vault-plugin supports HashiCorp Vault and IBM Cloud Secret Manager as backends.

 #### HashiCorp Vault
 We support AppRole and Github Auth Method for getting secrets from Vault.